avidas/avidas.github.com/source/portfolio/index.markdown

 footer: true
 ---

-Here are my current and past projects.
+Here are my past projects.
 Click on each for details and technologies used.

 {% portfolio %}